 Brinchang is the second largest township after Tanah Rata and the centre of Brinchang comprises Chinese restaurants – many of which serve steamboat cuisine – shops and budget hotels.
 The Night Market used to be located at Brinchang until it was moved to another site about 2km away.

-Are you planning a trip to Cameron Highlands soon?
-How about booking your accommodation here?
+Planning a trip to Cameron Highlands soon?
+If so, book your accommodation here:

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.